7ze/dissidentx/src/pages/essays/01-why-dissidentx.md

 ## What's next

-My mission is to encourage young Men, and in doing so build this platform for the free minds to publish their works and writings.
-I see far too many young Men - Men with potential, vigor, passion - starved for purpose, distressed, afraid to call out bullshit as they see it, who conform to what is set as the norm without a question.
+My mission is to embolden other young men, and in doing so build this platform for the free minds to publish their works and writings.
+I see far too many young men - Men with potential, vigor, passion - starved for purpose, distressed, afraid to call out bullshit as they see it, who conform to what is set as the norm without a question.